-such that the rank of the characteristic sheaf on $E^k$ is exactly $k$ (cf. \cite{Ogusbook}).
-Let $Y$ be the closure of an irreducible component of $E^k$ for some $k\ge 0$.
-Then, after relabeling indices, $Y$ is the idealized log subvariety defined by the submonoid generated by $e_{r-k+1},\dots, e_r$, where $e_i$ are the $i$-th unit vectors of $\N^r$.
-Since the monoind ideal of $Y$ is a face of $\N^r$ (\cite[Def.1.4.1]{Ogusbook}), $Y$ has an induced smooth log structure.
-More explicitly, we have the log closed embedding
+where the rank of the characteristic sheaf on $E^k$ is exactly $k$; cf. \cite{Ogusbook}.
+Let $Y$ be the closure of an irreducible component of $E^k$ for some $k\geq 0$.
+After relabeling the indices, $Y$ is the idealized log subvariety defined by the submonoid generated by $e_{r-k+1},\dots,e_r$, where $e_i$ denotes the $i$-th standard basis vector of $\N^r$.
+Since the monoid ideal defining $Y$ is the complement of a face of $\N^r$ \cite[Def.1.4.1]{Ogusbook}, $Y$ inherits a smooth log structure.
+More explicitly, we have a log closed embedding